Connect with us

 Dating back to World War II, fashion week, once referred to as “press week,” was initiated when Parisian fashion shows were forcibly canceled due to Nazi occupation, leaving American designers and journalists to look for other sources of inspiration.

-Publicist Eleanor Lambert, sought to promote American fashion designers by inviting journalists to press week spotlighting many American designers all in one space.
+Publicist Eleanor Lambert sought to promote American fashion designers by inviting journalists to press week spotlighting many American designers all in one space.
 From there, the other three major cities took note and began conducting their own fashion weeks.

 Fashion week, however, is more than just runway shows and presentations, providing an indicator of where the industry currently is.
-For many, it is a time for excitement, to a critical eye it’s been lessened in authenticity as celebrities and influencers continue to oversaturate the industry.
+For many, it is a time for excitement, but to a critical eye it’s been lessened in authenticity as celebrities and influencers continue to oversaturate the industry.

 The influx of influencers and pop culture seemingly dominating the streets of fashion week can’t help but to be noticed.